 Results certainly prove that the Christian Science textbook is a scientific presentation to the world of right ideas.
 These brave warriors of the mental realm will continue to "fight the good fight of faith," and to "lay hold on eternal life," until "the earth shall be filled with the knowledge of the glory of the Lord, as the waters cover the sea."
 (Hab.
 2:14).

 Christian Scientists are earnestly striving to be loyal, patriotic citizens.
 They are in full sympathy with those high ideals which make for a true Christian democracy; and in the present great world struggle for the life, liberty, freedom, and justice of all nations, they are courageously doing their part in upholding these ideals, which are to usher in universally that "government of the people, by the people, for the people," which "shall not perish from the earth."

 In the year 1842 Lincoln gave expression to another remarkable utterance when he said: "Happy day when — all appetites controlled, all poisons subdued, all matters subjected — mind, all conquering mind, shall live and move, the monarch of the world.
 Glorious consummation!"

 [Delivered June 8, 1919, at the Glove Theatre and published in The Morning Herald of Gloversville, New York, June 9, 1919.
-This lecture also was delivered March 17, 1918, at Chapel Hall, University of Oklahoma, and published in The Daily Transcript of Norman, Oklahoma, March 18, 1918.
+This lecture was also delivered March 17, 1918, at Chapel Hall, University of Oklahoma, and published in The Daily Transcript of Norman, Oklahoma, March 18, 1918.
 Minor typographical errors of omission and commission in the New York copy were corrected by recourse to the Oklahoma copy.]